 The Red Trail becomes a gravel road starting at this gate on the upper portion of Mountain Road in this view looking south toward the road.

 Past the green metal gate and north of the second crossing of Mountain Road, the Red Trail is a wide gravel road extending to Farm Brook Reservoir.
-This view is looking north.
+This view is looking north. |

-A new state-approved relocation of the Red Trail moved the trail from the hay field to a route within the woods near Farm Brook Reservoir in August 2015.
+A state-approved relocation of the Red Trail moved the trail from the hay field to a route within the woods near Farm Brook Reservoir in August 2015.
 At the end of the gravel road, continue into the field about 100 feet, then turn right onto the new trail that was hacked through the autumn olive, multi-flora rose, and bittersweet vines.
 If you are on a bicycle, be careful on the unexpected descent over the stone wall and down a sandy slope.

 The gravel portion of the Red Trail ends at the field.